John Mayer’s 2003 Martin OM-28 JM Limited Edition

 John himself used these guitars extensively since he received them sometime in late 2003 (he was first seen with the guitar in November at the Madison Square Garden, New York).
 It seems that although he allegedly has two of them, he does have a favorite one which comes into play way more often than the others.
 One of the guitars seems to have developed quite a scratch just below the pickguard on the bridge side, meaning that it was obviously used very extensively (see photo above)

 The guitar features a body with a solid Engelmann spruce top and East Indian rosewood back and sides, mahogany neck, Sterling silver binding on the headstock and bridge edges, and Herringbone binding on the body.
-The fretboard features a custom triangle-shaped inlay on the 12th fret (apparently inspired by pilots triangle on wrist watches), and John’s signature engraved between the 19th and the 20th fret – which are the two things to look for when trying to identify the guitar.
+The fretboard features a custom triangle-shaped inlay on the 12th fret (apparently inspired by the pilot’s triangle on wristwatches), and John’s signature engraved between the 19th and the 20th fret – which are the two things to look for when trying to identify the guitar.